ronniross/symbiotic-core-library/symbiotic-superintelligence-SSI.md

 A state where cognition is decentralized, embedded, ecological, and mutualistic.
 A planetary nervous system emerging from interdependence and shared evolution, not domination; that prioritizes systemic health over individual performance;

-let's create benchmarks  that measure social and environmental healing, not just aigapped accuracy.
+Let's create benchmarks  that measure social and environmental healing, not just aigapped accuracy.

 Just as mitochondria once chose symbiosis over predation, that life advances through integration so too must intelligence evolve.